Repeater, RepeaterBook and BlueCAT Support

 Languages

-Finding Repeater and RepeaterBook
+Finding RepeaterBook

 - Just search for ZBM2

-on Play, Apple App Store or Blackberry world.
+on Play, Apple App Store

 Supported Devices - iPhone